Sports in the Tampa Bay area: "Tampa Bay"

 The name "Tampa Bay" is often used to describe a geographic metropolitan area which encompasses the cities around the body of water known as Tampa Bay, including Tampa, St. Petersburg, Clearwater and several smaller cities.
 Unlike in the case of Green Bay, Wisconsin, there is no municipality known as "Tampa Bay", and the "Tampa Bay" in the names of local professional sports franchises, such as the Buccaneers, Lightning, Rays, Rowdies, and the former Storm and Mutiny, denotes that they represent the entire region, not just the city of Tampa.

 Fans in the area have a popular call-and-response chant that goes beyond just sports and into everyday life.
 The leader of the chant yells "Tampa" and others respond with "Bay".
 At games, one side of the stadium or arena will yell each word.

 Boat parades

-Since 2020, when a Tampa-based team is crowned as the champions of their league, the team will have a parade of boats down the Hillsborough River rather than a traditional victory parade through the streets like in other cities.
+Since 2020, when a Tampa-based team is crowned as the champions of their league, the team will have a parade of boats down the Hillsborough River in Downtown Tampa rather than a traditional victory parade through the streets like in other cities.
 This started after the Lightning won the 2020 Stanley Cup and the Buccaneers won Super Bowl LV as a way to celebrate the teams while remaining socially distant in the wake of the COVID-19 pandemic, but was continued after the Lightning won the Stanley Cup again in 2021 even though COVID restrictions had been relaxed.
+Tampa Bay Sun FC also celebrated with a boat parade after winning the USL Super League in 2025.